aave/docs-gho/docs/developer-docs/gho-stability-module.md

 Each token pairing in the stability module has a `Gsm` or `Gsm4626` contract instance that acts as the GHO facilitator and entry-point for buy and sell functionality.

-The `Gsm4626` contract is a special instance of the `Gsm` that supports ERC-4626 tokenized vault shares as the exogonous token.
+The `Gsm4626` contract is a special instance of the `Gsm` that supports ERC-4626 tokenized vault shares as the exogenous token.

 The parameters and periphery contracts that dictate module operations are detailed below: